Image from Bernd Helfert

 - Civil Engineering - Text by M. Alan Kazlev, from the original by Robert J. Hall

 Field of engineering that deals with the design, construction, and management of physical infrastructures (buildings, highways, maglev tubes, spacedocks, recycling piping, bridges, moving walkways, etc etc) necessary for urban or habitat existence.
-Most civil engineering uses self-extending smart micro, meso, and nano-materials.
-Also involves consideration of regolith or soil mechanics, surveying, construction methods, smart structures, pollution control, the effect of environment or accident on the structure, urban planning, system analysis, and so on.

 - Diamondoid - Text by M. Alan Kazlev

 Diamond-like; chemical structures or systems (especially nanomachines as envisioned originally by Eric K. Drexler) based on diamond derivatives and/or stiff carbon bonds.

 - Dimple Worlds - Text by Steve Bowers

 Worlds and habitats where only part of the surface has been terraformed, usually a hollow crater or canyon.

 Class of ring-shaped habitat that encloses nearly its entire diameter to provide an extensive and diverse habitable volume.

 - Effector Frame - Text by Todd Drashner